 Annalisa Crawford lives in Cornwall, UK, with a good supply of moorland and beaches to keep her inspired.
 She lives with her husband, two sons and canine writing partner, Artoo.

 Annalisa writes dark, contemporary, character-driven stories, with a hint of the paranormal.
-She has had many short stories published online and in small-press journals, and has won several competitions: her biggest success to date was third prize in the Costa Short Story Award 2015 with her story Watching the Storm Roll In.
+She has had many short stories published online and in journals, and has won several competitions: her biggest success to date was third prize in the Costa Short Story Award 2015 with her story Watching the Storm Roll In.

 In her spare time, she is a fitness instructor.